pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v7-2/index.md

 m365 spfx project doctor --output md > "doctor-report.md"
 ```

-### Enchacements to interactive mode
+### Enhancements to interactive mode

 CLI for Microsoft 365 is interactive by default.
 This means that you only need to type the command, hit enter and CLI will do the rest.
 It will ask for a minimal set of required information to execute the command.
 It will even help you determine the correct result from a list of found items.
-Now we extended this behavior with an addtional improvement.
+Now we extended this behavior with an additional improvement.
 Till now you always needed to type the option value even if some only allowed specific values from a list of possible options.
-Now CLI will present you a list of possible choices fo you to select the wanted option.
+Now CLI will present you a list of possible choices for you to select the wanted option.
 This means less typing and fewer mistakes.

 ![interactive-mode-improvement](./images/interactive-mode-improvement.png)